-- If you have been told you have high levels of lipids (fats) in your blood.
+- If you have been told you have high levels of fats (lipids) in your blood.

 - If you have ever had a mental health problem such as a depressive illness, or if you have ever had suicidal thoughts.

-- If you know you have a condition called hypervitaminosis A (too much vitamin A stored in your body).
+- If you know you have a condition where there is too much vitamin A stored in your body, called hypervitaminosis A.

 - If you have ever had an allergic reaction to a medicine, or if you are allergic to soya or peanuts.

 - If you are taking any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
 It is particularly important that your doctor knows if you are taking a tetracycline antibiotic, or a vitamin supplement.

 How to take isotretinoin

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack and any other printed information you are given.
-The manufacturer's leaflet will give you more information about isotretinoin and a full list of the side-effects which you can experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack of capsules and any additional information you are given by the doctor.
+These will give you more information about isotretinoin and will provide you with a full list of the side-effects which you may experience from taking it.

 - The capsules are for you - it is very important that you do not share isotretinoin with anyone else.

 - Take isotretinoin exactly as your doctor tells you to.
 There are several strengths of isotretinoin capsules available: 5 mg, 10 mg, 20 mg, and 40 mg.
 Your dose will be calculated from your weight - each dose may be a combination of different strengths of capsule.
-Isotretinoin is taken once or twice each day - your doctor will tell you how many capsules of which strengths to take for each dose, and what time(s) of the day to take the doses.
-This information will also be printed on the label of the pack to remind you about what the doctor said to you.
+Isotretinoin is taken once or twice each day.
+Your doctor will tell you how many capsules of which strengths to take for each dose, and what time(s) of the day to take the doses.
+This information will also be printed on the label of the packs to remind you about what the doctor said to you.

-- Take the capsules after you've eaten some food, or a meal.
-It is best to swallow them with a drink of water.
+- Take the capsules with food; during a meal is ideal.
+It is best to swallow the capsules with a drink of water.
 Do not open or chew the capsules.

 - You will be prescribed a course of treatment that lasts for 4-6 months.
 Only one course of treatment is usually needed.